 Add the Meeting Link to Webex Events

-If you're using the Live Stream feature, add or edit the feature, select the correct provider from the 'Live Stream' drop-down, then paste in the meeting URL.
-In this example, we're using Webex as the meeting provider.
+If you're using the Live Stream feature, add or edit the feature, select the correct provider from the Stream provider drop-down, then paste in the meeting URL.
+In the following example, we're using Webex as the meeting provider.

-Screenshots of the Edit Live Stream modal and the Live Stream section of the Agenda session creation modal.
+The Edit Live Stream modal and the Live Stream section of the Agenda session creation modal.
 A Webex link is filled in.

-When attendees click the 'Join Live Stream' button, they'll be prompted to open the meeting platform outside the Webex Events Platform.
+When attendees click the 'Join Live Stream' button, they'll be prompted to open the meeting platform outside the Webex Events platform.

 Webex Events RTMP Player + Streaming or meeting software

 Many software tools can stream via RTMP to display video within Webex Events, such as OBS and vMix.
-Your professional A/V team of choice can mix live and pre-recorded elements as well.
+Your professional AV team of choice can mix live and pre-recorded elements as well.
 RTMP can get a little technical, and the possibilities for streaming with it are too many to list here.
 Read our Introduction to Webex Events RTMP Player article for a complete overview.

 If you use the RTMP player, you still get the benefit of using Webex Events Chat, Q&A, and Polling.

 Now you know all about using pre-recorded video in your live streams!
-Why not learn about how to add video to Sponsor profiles, too?
+Why not learn about how to add video to sponsor profiles, too?

 Did this answer your question?